imagej/imagej.github.io/pages/Plugins.md

 description: test description
 ---

-%Replace% Learn %Replace% ImageJ has been extended with thousands of [plugins](wikipedia:Plug-in_\(computing\) "wikilink"): special-purpose software components that extend ImageJ’s functionality—e.g., by offering additional commands via menu entries.
+{% include learn %}ImageJ has been extended with thousands of [plugins](wikipedia:Plug-in_\(computing\) "wikilink"): special-purpose software components that extend ImageJ’s functionality—e.g., by offering additional commands via menu entries.

 ## Available plugins

-{% capture includecontent %} You can browse the [list of available plugins](:Category:Plugins "wikilink"). {% endcapture %}
+{% include bigsidebox-right content='You can browse the [list of available plugins](:Category:Plugins "wikilink").' %}

-{% include big-notice content=includecontent %}

 ## Tiers of plugins